1991 Netherlands Antilles island council elections: Saba

+Sint Eustatius

 Sint Maarten

 The Sint Maarten Patriotic Alliance (SPA) led by Vance James Jr. emerged as the largest party, winning 4 of the 9 seats.
 The SPA and the Progressive Democratic Party (PDP) agreed to form a coalition government.
 On 28 August 1991 the SPA–PDP government collapsed.
 PDP political leader Millicent Acuna Lopez-de Weever said that "fundamental philosophical differences" with the SPA caused the coalition "to break".